bsc7th/vite-react-ts-bun-starter/README.md

 > ⚠️ Note for Neovim users:
 If you’re using a text editor like Neovim and import alias resolution (e.g. @/components/...) isn’t working, make sure your TypeScript LSP (ts_ls) is correctly configured.

-Update your LSP setup to explicitly register tsserver with the proper filetypes and root directory detection:
+Update your LSP setup to explicitly register ts_ls with the proper filetypes and root directory detection:

 ```lua
 tsserver = {